madef/docs-advanced-importer/docs/en/02_Catalog:_products_and_categories/06_Images.md

 ## Define external reference

-Like any other object, image can be referenced with an external reference:
+Like any other objects, images can be referenced with an external reference:
 ```
 <products>
 	<product external-reference="product-demo-1" >